Hunter Dozier Player Props: Royals vs. Giants

 Giants Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Giants pitching staff ranks seventh in the league.
+- The 9.1 strikeouts per nine innings put together by the Giants pitching staff ranks ninth in the league.

-- The Giants have a 4.59 team ERA that ranks 15th across all league pitching staffs.
+- The Giants' 4.57 team ERA ranks 17th across all MLB pitching staffs.

-- Giants pitchers combine to rank 17th in baseball in home runs allowed (eight total, 1.3 per game).
+- Giants pitchers combine to rank 21st in baseball in home runs surrendered (13 total, 1.6 per game).

-- Cobb (0-0) pitches for the Giants to make his second start this season.
+- DeSclafani (1-0) makes the start for the Giants, his second of the season.

-- In his last time out on Saturday, the right-hander threw 3 2/3 innings against the New York Yankees, giving up one earned run while surrendering four hits.
+- In his most recent time out on Monday, the right-hander threw six scoreless innings against the Chicago White Sox while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.